 Approximately 300 students are enrolled in the nursing major.
 Twelve full-time and additional adjunct faculty allow the faculty-student ratio of 1:6 in most clinical settings.
 Many agencies in the city provide opportunities for clinical experience in acute and community care.
 Students also provide services which would not otherwise exist in a parish nursing program, two health promotion centers in parochial schools and a transitional housing program.

-The Department of Nursing is accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate and master’s degrees are accredited by the Commission on Collegiate Nursing Education.
+They're approved by the Iowa Board of Nursing.
 Students may enter the program as first year students or transfer students.
 Full-time or part-time study is available with flexibility in scheduling, especially for general education courses.
 An articulation program for RN-students who wish to complete a baccalaureate degree is also available in collaboration with Iowa Articulation in Nursing Education Agreement.

 For more information please contact: